soymods/pathmind/README.md

 ## Quick Start

 ### Prerequisites
-- **Minecraft**: any 1.21.x release
+- **Minecraft**: Any supported version (match the `+mc<version>` suffix on the jar you download)
 - **Fabric Loader**: 0.17.2 or higher
-- **Fabric API**: latest release for your 1.21.x version
+- **Fabric API**: release that matches your chosen Minecraft version
-- **Baritone API**: 1.21.x release (download separately)
+- **Baritone API**: version that matches your Minecraft/Fabric combo (download separately)
 - **Java**: 21 or higher

 ### Installation

 1. **Install Fabric Loader**
-   - Download and install Fabric Loader for Minecraft 1.21.x
+   - Download and install Fabric Loader for your chosen Minecraft version
    - [Download from FabricMC](https://fabricmc.net/use/installer/)

 2. **Install Fabric API**
-   - Download the latest Fabric API for your 1.21.x version
+   - Download the Fabric API build that matches your chosen Minecraft version
    - [Download from Modrinth](https://modrinth.com/mod/fabric-api)

 3. **Install Baritone API**